McFizh/smad/README.md

 - Lightweight (fast startup + small memory footprint)
 - Support for simple ldap authentication: userPrincipalName (email) + password
-- Support for listing users and groups (no filtering) on ldap search
+- Support for listing users and groups on ldap search.
+Does support simple objectclass attribute filtering
 - Domain validation in baseDN
 - SSL support

 Todo:

-- Implement basic filtering mechanism to ldap query
+- Add support for OR operator to search filtering
+- Add more attributes to search filter (memberOf at least)

 ## Configuration files